Skip to main content

 Summary

 As a major institution with extensive 24/7 operations, the University of Missouri will typically not close.
-However, under certain unusual and emergency circumstances, the university may cancel on-campus classes, suspend some or all administrative and academic functions, and/or transition to remote operations.
-Certain continuous operations may need to remain operating on-site.
-Special pay procedures may apply depending on the type the closure.
+However, under certain unusual and emergency circumstances, the university may cancel classes, suspend some or all administrative and academic functions, and/or transition to remote operations.
+Additionally, certain continuous operations may need to remain operating on-site.
+Special pay procedures may apply depending on the type of closure.

 This policy does not apply to University of Missouri Health Care employees.